plule/vox-uristi/site/_pages/gallery.md

 ## Fort Chantbell

-Fort Chantbell is a fortress by Neo.
+Fort Chantbell is a medieval castle fortress by Neo with many twists

 {% include gallery id="chantbell" %}